Beauty YouTubers are proven to be some of the most valuable creators to partner with. Here's how your brand can collab with them for future campaigns.

 For example, many brands promote a branded hashtag on their Instagram or TikTok bio.
 Customers then publish content to the tag that shows off their latest purchases or shouts out the brand.
 This is a sort of passive way to generate consistent, ongoing engagement and collaboration opportunities.

 Aside from forming a more personal connection with fans, branded hashtags are a way to source authentic UGC that you can repost and repurpose.
+This is one of the biggest benefits of social media collaborations that brands shouldn't ignore.

 For example, HydroFlask promotes their #HeyLetsGo tag throughout their Instagram and website.
 30,000+ customers have already shared product photos to the tag.
 In turn, HydroFlask republishes the best photos to their feed.